haddocking/powerfit/README.md

     (sudo) apt-get install python-dev

-To easily install the required Python packages, first install the Python package manager [pip](https://pip.pypa.io/en/latest/installing.html).
+To easily install the required Python packages, first install the Python package manager [*pip*](https://pip.pypa.io/en/latest/installing.html).
-Download *get-pip.py* and install pip as explained at the pip website.
+Download *get-pip.py* and install *pip* as explained at their website.

 To install NumPy, Cython and SciPy type